1929 Monegasque general election

 General election were held in Monaco on 16 June 1929 to elect the 12 members of the National Council.
 The national councilmen were elected by a 30-member Electoral College.

 Electoral College

 The 30-member Electoral College consisted of nine members elected by the Communal Council and 21 members elected by voters.
 The Electoral College also includes three substitute members elected by the Communal Council and six substitute members elected by voters.

 Members elected by Communal Council

-The Communal Council held an election for nine members and three substitute members of the Electoral Council on 23 May 1929.
+The Communal Council held an election for nine members and three substitute members of the Electoral College on 23 May 1929.

 Members elected by voters

 An election of the remaining 21 Electoral College members and six substitute members was held on 26 May 1929.